© John Wiley & Sons Ltd

 Online ISSN: 1467-9329

-The new Editor Designate, Professor David Oderberg, will consider submissions for future issues of the journal via the ScholarOne website.
+The Editor, Professor David Oderberg, will consider submissions for future issues of the journal via the ScholarOne website.
 Please do not submit any manuscripts direct to him by email or hard copy.
 All future submissions under his editorship, without exception, will have to go through the ScholarOne portal.
 The address for the site is http://mc.manuscriptcentral.com/ratio.

-1. Your submission must include an abstract (maximum 200 words) and be provided in MS Word format (.doc or .docx).
+3. Your submission must include an abstract (maximum 200 words) and be provided in MS Word format (.doc or .docx).

-2. The recommended length for articles for RATIO is between 5,000 and 6,000 words, including all notes and references.
-Longer papers are rarely accepted, and the journal has very little space for short discussion pieces.
+5. The recommended length for articles for Ratio is between 5000 and 6000 words, including all notes and references.
+Longer papers are rarely accepted, and the journal seldom publishes discussion pieces.

-3. Authors of papers accepted for publication must follow the house style in all respects when preparing their final version.
+6. Authors of papers accepted for publication must follow the house style in all respects when preparing their final version.
 The style sheet is also found under ‘Instructions and Forms’ on the ScholarOne website.

-7. We aim to get decisions back to authors within two or three months, but depending on individual referees this can take considerably longer.
+10. We aim to get decisions back to authors within two to three months, but depending on individual referees this can take considerably longer.
 Feedback is normally provided, but this cannot always be guaranteed.

-8. Book reviewing for Ratio is by invitation only (unsolicited book reviews will not be considered for publication).
+13. Book reviewing for Ratio is by invitation only.
+(Unsolicited book reviews will not be considered for publication.)
 Books for review should be sent to the Editor at: Department of Philosophy, University of Reading, Reading RG6 6AA, UK.